Bentham History, Family Crest & Coats of Arms

-, where the Bentham family settled near the village of Bentham, from which they took their name.
-The name is composed of the Old English words beonet,
+The Anglo-Saxon name Bentham comes from when the family resided in the West Riding of the county of Yorkshire, where the Bentham family settled near the village of Bentham, from which they took their name.
+The name is composed of the Old English words beonet, meaning bent grass, and ham, meaning settlement.

 Early Origins of the Bentham family